latenitefilms/BRAWToolbox/docs/how-to-use.md

 ![](static/install-18.png)

-You can now manipulate the RAW metadata as required.
+You can now manipulate the RAW parameters as required.

 Frame Metadata and Custom Gamma Controls are also key-frame-able.